Agassi–Sampras rivalry

 The Agassi–Sampras rivalry was a tennis rivalry between Andre Agassi and Pete Sampras, who were both ranked world No. 1 during the 1990s.
 Sampras held the world's top ranking for (a then-record) 286 weeks while Agassi held it for 101 weeks.
-With contrasting styles and temperaments, they played each other 34 times from 1989 through 2002, with the head-to-head finishing 20-14 favoring Sampras.
+With contrasting styles and temperaments, they played each other 34 times from 1989 through 2002, with Sampras leading the head-to-head 20–14 and leading 9–7 in finals.
+They are tied in their five-set matches at 1–1.
 It has been named as one of the greatest tennis rivalries of all time.

 In Grand Slam tournaments, they played in five finals, with Sampras winning four.
 They met for the first time in a Grand Slam final at the 1990 US Open, with Agassi the favorite because of his superior ranking even though Sampras had defeated former world No. 1 players Ivan Lendl and John McEnroe en route to the final.
 Sampras defeated Agassi in straight sets.

 In one of their matches, at the 2001 US Open quarter-final, Sampras won with the score of 6–7(7–9), 7–6(7–2), 7–6(7–2), 7–6(7–5); throughout the match, no player broke the other's serve.
 The last match in their rivalry came at the 2002 US Open final.
 It was their first meeting in the final since Sampras won in 1995.
 Sampras went on to win the match in four sets.
 This was Sampras's last career match, as he announced his retirement from the game a year later at the 2003 US Open.
 Agassi retired in 2006 after 20 years on the tour.